Vegan Black Forest Cake

-This vegan Black Forest cake features layers of chocolate cake, vegan whipped cream, and cherry sauce.
+This is the best vegan Black Forest cake recipe because it features layers of chocolate cake, vegan whipped cream, and cherry sauce.
 It’s a sweet tart chocolate cake that is rich and chocolatey.
 It’s a feast of flavors for dessert!

 I’m always looking for the best vegan cake recipes.
 I thought I found my favorite with the Vegan Red Velvet Cake.
 And trust me, it is still HIGH on my list of all-time best vegan cakes.
 But, this vegan black forest cake?
 Well, let’s just say it’s right up there!

 If you love a moist chocolate cake loaded with flavor from cherry sauce and whipped cream, this will be your new favorite cake, too!

 You’ll notice I’m using my chocolate wacky cake recipe as the foundation.
 That keeps the cake part of this recipe nice and easy to make!

 - Chocolate cake

 - Cherry sauce